1. Create signatures and sign documents in Preview

 2. Follow the full conversation in Mail

-Mail has gotten a huge overhaul in Lion—so much so that Apple even highlighted during this month’s Worldwide Developer Conference keynote as one of the OS update’s ten biggest new features.
+a huge overhaul in Lion—so much so that Apple even highlighted during this month’s Worldwide Developer Conference keynote as one of the OS update’s ten biggest new features.
 Inside the revamped application, there’s plenty to love, but one feature in particular may come as a stand-out for Gmail browser holdouts: viewing related conversations.

 Mail in Lion offers conversation view by default, allowing you to track replies within any given thread, but if you’re the type who likes to keep your email organized, you’ll find that once you sort a letter out of your inbox, you’ll lose it in the chain.
 No longer: Enable a checkbox in Lion, and any email threads you look at will contain all messages, no matter their location in Mail.
 This even includes your Sent folder, so you can see your own replies in a given thread.

 Briefly demonstrated on-stage at the WWDC keynote, Apple’s Photo Booth application has received a couple of neat new animation effects—like Dizzy, which displays a motion-tracking group of cartoon birds flying around the top of your skull, or Lovestruck, which emanates a series of floating hearts from your person—but the biggest change has been the addition of full-screen mode.

 Now, for Lion, several Apple apps have received the full-screen treatment, like Safari, Mail, Preview, and iCal, but Photo Booth’s full-screen mode takes things one step farther, skinning the entire window to resemble a carnival picture booth, with shimmery red curtains and all.
 You can adjust the type of image—still, four-shot, or video—via a virtual dial, and use gestures to switch between effects.